Ten clutch points: Wolves dominate Game 6 as series swerves again

 The Nuggets have two faces on their bench familiar with Wolves fans: former head coach Ryan Saunders and former assistant coach David Adelman.

-Denver coach Mike Malone is a coach's son himself.
+Denver coach Michael Malone is a coach's son himself.
 He called his longtime assistant Adelman a "head coach in waiting."

 ESPN reported the Los Angeles Lakers are interested in interviewing him for their vacancy, among several other teams.